-2) Blockchain Charactestic
+2) Blockchain Characteristic

 First, blockchain is decentralized.
 The decentralized system on the blockchain means that transactions do not need to be validated by a single party.
 A consensus algorithm will be used in the blockchain to maintain data consistency in a distributed network.
-The distributed system will avoid a single point of failure situation when a server fails and results in paralysis [5].
+Puthal, D., Malik, N., Mohanty, SP, Kougianos, E., & Das, G. (2018) also said that the distributed system will avoid a single point of failure situation when a server fails and results in paralysis.